itscodenation/curriculum-15-16/unitsYear2/4-soundcloudAPI/README.md

 2. An object with the key "genres" and value "userInput"
 3. A function with the parameter "tracks"

-After theSC.get function has been created you must use the .each function of jQuery to then append text within the resluts id.
+After the SC.get function has been created you must use the .each function of jQuery to then append text within the resluts id.

 ###6) Display content